Astral-a-star/Astral/README.md

 # Astral
-All Trial websites made as examples.
+Repository for all Trial websites made as examples.